Sam Hollander

 Sam Hollander is an American songwriter.
-He has collaborated with the likes of Panic! at the Disco, Fitz and the Tantrums, Train, Weezer, Daughtry, Gym Class Heroes, Tom Morello, Metro Station, Boys Like Girls, All Time Low among others.
+He has collaborated with Panic! at the Disco, One Direction, Fitz and the Tantrums, Weezer, blink-182, Train, Ringo Starr, Carole King, Katy Perry, Boys Like Girls, Metro Station, Billy Idol, Def Leppard, Public Enemy, Daughtry, Gym Class Heroes, Tom Morello, among others.

 Career

-Hollander was born in New York, NY and attended Fox Lane High School.
-He has written and/or produced 22 US Top 40 Pop songs, including Panic! at the Disco's "High Hopes".
+As of 2025, Hollander has landed 23 U.S. Top 40 hits.
+His music has topped charts across the U.S. and worldwide, earning 14 Number 1s, 67 Top Five hits, and 111 Top 10 entries globally.

 In 2008, he was named Rolling Stone Hot List Producer of the Year, alongside Dave "Sluggo" Katz.

-He served as a Governor of the New York Chapter of The National Academy of Recording Arts and Sciences (The GRAMMYs) from 2011 to 2013.

 In 2012, he was the music producer for the NBC TV show Smash, for which he produced the Emmy-nominated song "I Heard Your Voice In A Dream.

-In 2019, Hollander sold his songwriting catalogue to Hipgnosis Songs Fund. and he held the #1 position on the Billboard Rock Songwriters chart for nine weeks, a year-end record.
+In 2019, he held the #1 position on the Billboard Rock Songwriters chart for nine weeks, a year-end record.

-He serves on the LA Advisory Board for Musicians On Call and is the co-founder of the Sony Masterworks holiday supergroup, Band of Merrymakers.

-He is currently the songwriter and music producer for the NBC TV show Ordinary Joe.
+In 2019, Hollander sold his songwriting catalog to Hipgnosis Songs Fund.

+He served as a Governor of the New York Chapter of The National Academy of Recording Arts and Sciences (The GRAMMYs) and currently serves on the Board of Directors for the charity Musicians On Call.

+His memoir, "21 Hit Wonder: Flopping My Way To The Top Of The Charts", was released December 6, 2023 via Matt Holt/BenBella/Penguin Random House.

 Personal life

+Hollander was born in New York, NY and attended Fox Lane High School.
 He is the son of interior decorator and collector Judith Hollander, and José Limon Company dancer/Pratt Institute Professor Michael Hollander, and the nephew of American poet John Hollander.
 In December 2013, Hollander wrote an obituary dedicated to his uncle in the New York Times entitled "My uncle, the poet and the pop star".
+As a child, Hollander was babysat by artist Andy Warhol, whose live-in boyfriend, Jed Johnson, had started a decorating business with his mother.